MicrosoftDocs/win32/desktop-src/BEvtColProv/control-listbackups.md

 ---
-Description: Returns the list of the saved backup configuration files that can be restored. ms.assetid: 9487c50e-ef3b-425f-92ef-0614290e9af4 ms.tgt_platform: multiple
+description: Returns the list of the saved backup configuration files that can be restored. ms.assetid: 9487c50e-ef3b-425f-92ef-0614290e9af4 ms.tgt_platform: multiple
 title: ListBackups method of the Control class